 What is Interpersonal Violence?

 It is really important to understand what Interpersonal Violence (IPV) is so that we can identify it when it occurs.
 So often we think we know what it is and how it happens but in reality our understanding may not be accurate.
-IPV is defined as sexual assault, stalking, and relationship violence and involves issues of.
-All IPV incorporates elements of Power and Control Wheel.
+IPV is defined as sexual assault, stalking, and relationship violence and involves issues of power and control.
+All IPV incorporates elements of the Power and Control Wheel.
 In all instances, the survivor of the abuse is never to blame.
 The person who commits the act of violence makes the choice to hurt someone else and the blame rests solely on the perpetrator’s shoulders.

 Sexual Assault: this is an umbrella term that refers to any sexual activity where one person has not gained permission (consent) from the other person for the sexual activity.

 Relationship Violence (Domestic and Dating Violence): this is a pattern of abuse that occurs in a relationship, whether you are (or have been) in a committed partnership, married, or dating.
 Abuse can take many forms, including physical (e.g: hitting, pushing etc), emotional (e.g: making someone feel they are worthless or stupid), verbal (e.g: name calling, put downs), financial (e.g: withholding money), and sexual (e.g: withholding or forcing sexual acts).

 Stalking: is a purposeful course of action, directed at a specific person that causes that person to be afraid, fearful, or intimidated.
 Stalking can occur during a relationship, after a relationship, or in the absence of a relationship.

 How can the PCA help you?